Washington state architect Daniel Nelson has made a house designed to stand the test of time – and, if need be, tsunamis.

 Elsewhere in the world, some builders are looking to the natural world for inspiration.
-An NGO called Kogami has drawn up a design for the Sumatran city of Padang that draws heavily on the model of coral reefs.
+An NGO called Kogami for the Sumatran city of Padang that draws heavily on the model of coral reefs.
 The aim would be to actually grow structures with a technique called cathode accumulation, using seawater and electrical currents that would plate calcium carbonate onto an iron skeleton.
 Cathode accumulation could be used to build artificial reefs to act as wave barriers, but also for building shelters rasied above the waves.

 Other simple ways to protect communities against tsunamis are allowing vegetation to grow, A smooth, sandy beach lets a wave roll right on in, but rougher ground disperses its fury somewhat.
 In Sri Lanka, villages with healthy mangrove swamps suffered significantly fewer casualties from the devastating 2004 tsunami.